Arkansas River: Pronunciations

+The river is pronounced /ɑrˈkænzəs/ ar-KAN-zəs in Kansas, and /ˈɑrkənsɔː/ AR-kən-saw in the other three states that it crosses.

 Physical geography

 Course changes

 The path of the Arkansas River has changed over time.
-Sediments from the river found in a palaeochannel next to Nolan, a site in the Tensas Basin, show that part of the river's meander belt flowed through up to 3200 BCE.
-While it was previously thought that this relict channel was active at the same time as another relict of Mississippi River's meander belt, it has been shown that this channel of the Arkansas was inactive approximately 400 years before the Mississippi channel was active.
+Sediments from the river found in a palaeochannel next to Nolan, a site in the Tensas Basin, show that part of the river's meander belt flowed through that area up to 3200 BCE.
+While it was previously thought that this relict channel was active at the same time as another relict of the Mississippi River's meander belt, it has been shown that this channel of the Arkansas was inactive approximately 400 years before the Mississippi channel was active.